-The goal of this webpage is to share updated information about the college, district, and community resources to support DACA students.
+The goal of this webpage is to share updated information about the college, district, and community resources to support Undocumented, DACA, and AB540 students.
 This webpage will be updated frequently as we are notified about about campus and community events, workshops and services.
 Please check back here for updates.

 Community and WCC Events:

 WCC 2019 Undocually Week 2019 Flyer

 - CA Dream Act FAQs for Students and Parents

 FREE Scholarships for DACA Students: The Mission Asset Fund, a San Francisco-based nonprofit with a long history of supporting Dreamers, along with generous support from the Weingart Foundation, announced it is now providing $495 scholarships so DACA recipients can safely renew their status.
 Any individual whose DACA status is set to expire between now and March 5, 2018 may still apply for renewal.